 Eligible applications will then be assessed by the State War Memorials Committee (SWMC), which is comprised of senior representatives of the Returned and Services League of Australia NSW Branch, NSW Public Works, Heritage NSW, and OVA.
-All applications are assessed by two panels from these organisations.
+All eligible applications are assessed by two panels during the assessment period.

 The CWMF application process is competitive.
 This means the SWMC will assess each application against the eligibility criteria, priorities of the CWMF and the assessment criteria outlined in these Program Guidelines.
-They will also compare applications to others received in that round.
+They will also compare applications to others received in the round.
 Applications will be scored and ranked in order of merit.